Here's what a new bridge to the Toronto Islands could look like

 The proposed structure would run across the harbour's 200-metre-wide Eastern Channel, from the Port Lands to Ward's Island, with a swing bridge included to accommodate commercial vessels.

-"We believe that amidst the global pandemic, outdoor public recreation and bike space is more important now than ever," said architect Joseph McBurney to blogTO of the proposal.
+"We believe that amidst the global pandemic, outdoor public recreation and bike space is more important now than ever," said Intern Architect Joseph McBurney to blogTO of the proposal.

 "The Toronto Islands present an amazing opportunity to address this by making them more accessible and convenient than ever."